rsnyder/spartina/_posts/2025-10-12-schh-ai-assistant.md

 ---

-The SCHH AI Assistant helps residents and prospective residents easily find and understand information about life in Sun City Hilton Head.
+The SCHH AI Assistant helps residents easily find and understand information about life in Sun City Hilton Head.
 It draws on a growing collection of community resources—official documents, SunSations articles, SCTV broadcasts, and more—to provide clear, conversational answers to your questions.

-The Assistant is **powered by Notebook LM**, one of the most advanced AI language models available.
-Notebook LM connects the Assistant to the SCHH Commons Knowledge Base, allowing it to understand questions, retrieve relevant information from curated Sun City materials, and respond in a friendly, natural way.
+The AI Assistant is **powered by NotebookLM**, Google's advanced AI tool designed to work with specific source materials.
+Unlike general AI chatbots, NotebookLM grounds its responses in documents you provide—in this case, the SCHH Knowledge Base.
+This means the Assistant understands questions about Sun City Hilton Head, retrieves relevant information from curated community materials, and responds in a friendly, natural way—all while staying anchored to accurate, source-based information rather than general internet knowledge.

 > **Note:** *The SCHH AI Assistant is a resident-initiated, community-driven project and is not affiliated with the developer or any official Sun City Hilton Head organization.
-The tools and resources hosted on the [SCHH Commons](https://www.schh-commons.org) website are provided to help residents more easily find, understand, and use community information.*
+The tools and resources hosted on the [Spartina.io](https://www.spartina.io) website are provided to help residents more easily find, understand, and use community information.*
 {: .prompt-info }

 ---